railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_install_functionality.rst

 Updating the Modules list
 -------------------------

-Click :menuselection:`Administration --> Modules --> Update Modules List` to start the updating tool.
+Click :menuselection:`Settings --> Modules --> Update Modules List` to start the updating tool.
 The :guilabel:`Module Update` window opens notifying the user that OpenERP will look at the server side for adding new modules and updating existing ones.